huaweicloud/terraform-provider-huaweicloud/website/docs/r/fw_policy_v2.html.markdown

     `shared` status of an existing firewall policy.
 Only administrative users can specify if the policy should be shared.

+* `tenant_id` - (Optional) The owner of the firewall policy.
+Required if admin wants to create a firewall policy for another tenant.
+Changing this creates a new firewall policy.

 * `value_specs` - (Optional) Map of additional options.

 ## Attributes Reference